missionpinball/mpf-docs/game_logic/logic_blocks/state_machines.rst

 "State machines" are a type of :doc:`Logic Block </game_logic/logic_blocks/index>` where you can trigger state transitions based on the current state and an event.

+Technically, this is a `finite state machine <https://en.wikipedia.org/wiki/Finite-state_machine>`_ as known from CS class.

 This is an example: